deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *REBECA* sits on the couch, *MARJORIE*'s phone sticking out of one of her pockets. *MARJORIE* needs to walk into the kitchen and look through the hatch to get it in the right moment.

-Marjorie's SIM is gone, so she needs wifi.
+*MARJORIE*'s SIM is gone, so she needs wifi.
 There actually is wifi in the house used by the detectives, but it's locked.

 *MARJORIE* traces the wifi signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
 She turns the router around to finds a password.
 It isn't the right one, though.
 A paper in the junk in the kitchen shows how to decipher it.